WHAT IS PRE-EXPOSURE PROPHYLAXIS (PrEP)?

 IS PrEP Affordable?

 PrEP is covered by most medical insurance plans.
 At Two Spirit Health Services, you don’t need insurance to afford PrEP.
-Through generous partnerships with the State of Florida, Quest Diagnostics, Hope and Help and The Center, your physician’s appointment and necessary lab screenings can cost as low as $30 out-of-pocket.
+Through generous partnerships with the State of Florida, Quest Diagnostics, Hope and Help and The Center, your physician’s appointment and necessary lab screenings can cost as low as $40 out-of-pocket.
 Through patient assistance programs, your prescription can be filled for free.
+STD testing is additional $36 dollars.

 IS PrEP right for me?